Passionflower and Lemon Balm: Can You Take Them Together?

 Why is this important?

-The combined formula tradition is also well established.
-A retrospective hospital-records study (Keck et al, Phytotherapy Research 2020) found that psychiatric inpatients receiving the Ze 185 herbal preparation, which combines valerian, lemon balm, passionflower, and butterbur, received significantly fewer benzodiazepine prescriptions than matched controls with comparable clinical outcomes.
-That is observational data, not a controlled trial of the specific passionflower-plus-lemon-balm pair, but it speaks to how the family of GABAergic herbs is actually used clinically.
+The most relevant data come from multi-herb formulas, not the pair on its own.
+A retrospective hospital-records study (Keck et al, Phytotherapy Research 2020) found that psychiatric inpatients given a fixed four-herb preparation - valerian, lemon balm, passionflower, and butterbur - needed fewer benzodiazepine prescriptions than matched controls, with comparable outcomes.
+That is observational data on a four-ingredient product, not a controlled trial of passionflower-plus-lemon-balm, so it speaks to how the broader family of calming herbs is used rather than proving anything about this specific pair.

 What should you do?